lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     arr = {1,2,nil,3,4}

 What is `#arr`?
-It may be 2, but it will definitely not be 5 !
+It may be 2, but it will definitely not be 5.
+In other words, it is undefined.
+Since inserting `nil` into an array causes such a breakdown of expected behavior, it is also called 'inserting a hole'.

 The same caution applies to creating arrays that start at 0.